 Bibs will be available for collection, per email advice ahead of race.
-Generally it’s:
+Your options will probably be:

-- in the days before the event from the event sponsor (Runningworks, located in Belmont),
+- in the days before the event from the event sponsor (Runningworks, located in Hilton),

-- from the “race headquarters”, Dwellingup Adventures, between 7-8.30pm on Friday night,
+- from the “race headquarters”, Nanga Bush Camp, between 7-8.30pm on Friday night,

 - at the start line from 5.20am.